wavemaker/docs/learn/on-premise/wme-overview.md

 #### 4. WaveMaker Cloud

 Consist of Containerized Cloud for User workspace and App Deployments isolation.
-Managed by Platform
+Managed by Platform .

-### Overview of WaveMaker Enterprise Architecutre
+### Overview of WaveMaker Enterprise Architecture

 #### 1. Platform